Skip to content

 Second-Order Optimality Condition

-More specifically, a stationary point v of a multi-input function g(w) is:
+More specifically, a stationary point vv of a multi-input function g(w)g(\mathbf{w}) is:

 • a local (or global) minimum if all eigenvalues of Hessian are positive